Devendra Banhart: Early life

-Musical Career
+Musical career

 Banhart dropped out of college in 2000 and left San Francisco after the dot-com bubble bust worsened the city's economy.
-That summer, he moved to Paris, France and began opening shows for indie rock bands such as Sonic Youth.
-Banhart returned to the United States that fall and played music in San Francisco and Los Angeles, until he was discovered by Michael Gira, owner of Young God Records, after Siobhan Duffy, Gira's wife, bought a copy of Banhart's demo CD The Charles C. Leary and gave it to Gira.
+That summer, he moved to Paris and began opening shows for indie rock bands such as Sonic Youth.
+Banhart returned to the United States that fall and played music in San Francisco and Los Angeles, until he was discovered by Swans founder Michael Gira, owner of Young God Records, after Siobhan Duffy, Gira's wife, bought a copy of Banhart's demo CD The Charles C. Leary and gave it to Gira.

 Banhart and Gira compiled an album from Banhart's recordings, and in 2002, Oh Me Oh My, which was made up of short fragments, was published by Young God Records and received favorable reviews.
 He recorded two other albums and an EP for the label: Rejoicing in the Hands, Niño Rojo, and The Black Babies; the releases had a simple acoustic sound.
-Banhart changed to XL Recordings in 2005 and released Cripple Crow, which was recorded in Bearsville Studios, New York and had a more elaborate sound.
+Banhart changed to XL Recordings in 2005 and released Cripple Crow, which was recorded in Bearsville Studios, New York, and had a more elaborate sound.

 Banhart's albums offer a variety of musical sounds, and he is often called the leader of the musical movement termed "Freak Folk."
 His lyrics are fantastical, idealistic, and poetic with the occasional trace of innuendos.

-In 2005 Banhart collaborated with Antony and the Johnsons on the album I Am a Bird Now.
-He sings the introduction to the song "Spiraling" and plays guitar on "You Are My Sister" in which Boy George also appears.
+In 2005, Banhart collaborated with Antony and the Johnsons on the album I Am a Bird Now.
+He sings the introduction to the song "Spiralling" and plays guitar on "You Are My Sister" in which Boy George also appears.
+In 2005, Banhart was in a relationship with Bianca Casady of the band CocoRosie, with Banhart living with Casady and her mother Christina Chalmers at Chalmer's farm in Saintes-Maries-de-la-Mer, a Romani village in southern France.
+Banhart's relationship with Casady ended in 2006.
+Banhart's 2007 album Smokey Rolls Down Thunder Canyon detailed his break up with Casady.

 Banhart was the first artist to design a T-shirt for the Yellow Bird Project, in 2006.
 He chose to donate the profits from the sale of his T-shirt to the Teenage Cancer Trust.